git worktree manager · v0.10.0

 Project detection

-grove analyze scans for husky, package managers, direnv, mise, Python, Cargo, Gradle, Next.js, Turbo — and proposes .groverc.json entries.
+grove analyze scans for husky, package managers, Docker Compose, Vite/Remix/SvelteKit, Go, Python, Ruby, PHP, Cargo, Gradle, Next.js, Turbo, and Makefile setup targets — then proposes .groverc.json entries.
 Same detector runs inside grove init and grove doctor.

 Detached worktrees